What is Auto Paint Correction?

 The term "paint correction" refers to the removal of unsightly defects, age-related oxidation, and other effects of wear and exposure.
 Most of the work is done by one or more types of machine-powered paint polishers, combined with special compounds and polishes meant to remove surface scratches, acid rain etching, micro marring and oxidation.

 This level of paint polishing goes far beyond what could be attained with some elbow grease.
-Our professional paint correction machines remove defects with far more power and speed.
-Therefore, the end result is much better by leaving the surface with a high gloss and optically clear surface.
+Our professional paint correction knowledge removes defects.
+The end result is much better by leaving the surface with a high gloss and optically clear surface.

 Typically, paint correction is part of a larger detailing job.
-Then, ceramic coatings or PPF installations are applied to protect the near perfect surface, and keep it looking great for a long time to come.
+We then apply ceramic coatings or PPF to protect the near perfect surface, and keep it looking great for a long time to come.

 It is important to obtain the services of an experienced detailer for paint correction projects.
-Thanks to the strength of the equipment and compounds used, a novice can cause permanent paint swirls in a matter of moments.
-It is well worth the investment to ensure that your car's paint really turns out looking better, instead of taunting you with swirls until the day you sell.
+The strength of the equipment along with the compounds used, a novice can cause permanent paint swirls in a matter of moments.
+It is well worth the investment to ensure that your car's paint really turns out looking better, instead of taunting you with swirls and residual polish until the day you visit a professional detailer.